psirenny/tracks-path-query/README.md

 # Tracks

-Fork of [Tracks](https://github.com/derbyjs/tracks) that uses a query parameter instead of the HTML5 History API to perform routing.
-This is useful for performing routing on the file:// protocol.
+Fork of [Tracks](https://github.com/derbyjs/tracks) that uses a query parameter instead of the HTML5 History API for routing.
+This is useful for performing routing on webpages using the `file://` protocol.

 ## MIT License
 Copyright (c) 2012 by Nate Smith and Brian Noguchi